pvdz/preval/tests/cases/normalize/expressions/assignments/export_default/auto_pattern_arr_complex.md

 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
 - (todo) inline computed array property read
+- (todo) nodeMightMutateNameUntrapped; Which statement are we missing here?
+ExportNamedDeclaration

 ## Globals